-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - · sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
-This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include: o consensual and non-consensual sharing of nudes and semi-nudes images and/or videos.
-As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people o sharing of unwanted explicit content;

-(which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence:

-o upskirting (is a criminal offence141);
+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names - sexual "jokes" or taunting - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature - online sexual harassment this may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
+It may include consensual and non-consensual sharing of nudes and semi-nude images and/or videos.
+As set out in UKCIS sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence and includes: - sharing of unwanted explicit content - upskirting (is a criminal offence141) - sexualised online bullying - unwanted sexual comments and messages, including, on social media - sexual exploitation; coercion and threats